nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Managing your leads has never been easier.

 ### 1.1 Reading this User Guide
-When reading our User Guide, here are some important information to take note of.
+When reading our User Guide, here are some important information to take note.

 ### 1.1.1 Icons and its meaning